khulnasoft-lab/gopkg/docs/plugins.md

 3. Or else, look at the current project's root for `gopkg-foo`.
 (That is, look in the same directory as `gopkg.yaml`).
 If found, execute it.
 4. If no suitable command is found, exit with an error.

-## Writing a Glide Plugin
+## Writing a Gopkg Plugin

-A Glide plugin can be written in any language you wish, provided that it can be executed from the command line as a subprocess of Glide.
-The example included with Glide is a simple Bash script.
+A Gopkg plugin can be written in any language you wish, provided that it can be executed from the command line as a subprocess of Gopkg.
+The example included with Gopkg is a simple Bash script.
 We could just as easily write Go, Python, Perl, or even Java code (with a wrapper) to execute.

-A Glide plugin must be in one of two locations:
+A Gopkg plugin must be in one of two locations:

 1. Somewhere on the PATH
 2. In the same directory as `gopkg.yaml`

-It is recommended that system-wide Glide plugins go in `/usr/local/bin` or `$GOPATH/bin` while project-specific plugins go in the same directory as `gopkg.yaml`.
+It is recommended that system-wide Gopkg plugins go in `/usr/local/bin` or `$GOPATH/bin` while project-specific plugins go in the same directory as `gopkg.yaml`.

 ### Arguments and Flags

-Say Glide is executed like this:
+Say Gopkg is executed like this:

 ```
 $ gopkg foo -name=Matt myfile.txt
 ```

-Glide will interpret this as a request to execute `gopkg-foo` with the arguments `-name=Matt myfile.txt`.
+Gopkg will interpret this as a request to execute `gopkg-foo` with the arguments `-name=Matt myfile.txt`.
 It will not attempt to interpret those arguments or modify them in any way.

-Hypothetically, if Glide had a `-x` flag of its own, you could call this:
+Hypothetically, if Gopkg had a `-x` flag of its own, you could call this:

 ```
 $ gopkg -x foo -name=Matt myfile.txt